matanlurey/dt/README.md

 └─────────────┘
 ```

-The major API surface of a `Terminal` includes:
+The major API surface of a `TerminalBuffer` includes:

 ```mermaid
 classDiagram